Mathematical theory of deep learning: Mathematics of deep learning

 In 2012, a deep learning architecture revolutionized the field of computer vision by achieving unprecedented performance in the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) \cite{krizhevsky2012imagenet}.
 The deep learning architecture, known as AlexNet, significantly outperformed all competing approaches.
 A few years later, in March 2016, a deep learning-based architecture called AlphaGo defeated the best Go player at the time, Lee Sedol, in a five-game match \cite{silver2016mastering}.
 Go is a highly complex board game with a vast number of possible moves, making it a challenging problem for artificial intelligence.
 Because of this complexity, many researchers believed that defeating a top human Go player was a feat that would only be achieved decades later.

-These breakthroughs along with many others, including DeepMind's AlphaFold \cite{jumper2021highly}, which revolutionized protein structure prediction in 2020, the unprecedented language capabilities of large language models like GPT-3 (and later versions) \cite{vaswani2017attention,brown2020language}, and the emergence of generative AI models like Stable Diffusion, Midjourney, and DALL-E, have sparked interest among scientists across (almost) all disciplines.
+These breakthroughs along with many others, have sparked interest among scientists across (almost) all disciplines.
+Prominent examples include DeepMind's AlphaFold \cite{jumper2021highly}, which revolutionized protein structure prediction in 2020 and earned its developers the Nobel Prize in Chemistry in 2024, the unprecedented language capabilities of large language models like GPT-3 (and later versions) \cite{vaswani2017attention,brown2020language}, and the emergence of generative AI models like Stable Diffusion, Midjourney, DALL-E, and Gemini 2.5 Flash Image (better known as Nano Banana).
 Likewise, while mathematical research on neural networks has a long history, these groundbreaking developments revived interest in the theoretical underpinnings of deep learning among mathematicians.
 However, initially, there was a clear consensus in the mathematics community: \emph{We do not understand why this technology works so well!
-In fact, there are many mathematical reasons that, at least superficially, should prevent the observed success.} Over the past decade the field has matured, and mathematicians have gained a more profound understanding of deep learning, although many open questions remain.
+In fact, there are many mathematical reasons that, at least superficially, should prevent the observed success.}

+Over the past decade the field has matured, and mathematicians have gained a more profound understanding of deep learning, although many open questions remain.
 Recent years have brought various new explanations and insights into the inner workings of these models.
 Before discussing them in detail in the following chapters, we first give a high-level introduction to deep learning, with a focus on the supervised learning framework for function approximation, which is the central theme of this book.